bgkillas/round/README.md

 disables screenshake, chromatic abberation,light shake, and arthandler

+### card.dll
+**default: on**

+shows stats in multiplication form and your current value of said stat

 ### spawn.dll
-**default: off**

 type a number/card name than;hold right control and hit enter to change map by id or hold left control and hit enter to spawn cards even in online

-### card.dll
-on by default

-shows stats in multiplication form and your current value of said stat

 ### tourny.dll
 allows for the host to be a specator for tournys